Comparison of the Amundsen and Scott expeditions: Navigation

 Amundsen used prepared navigation sheets that simplified the calculations for his team when they were tired and cold.
 Four out of his team of five were qualified navigators.
 Amundsen's expedition also used a sextant during the journey, which is a relatively light and simple piece of equipment.
 He also attended a symposium that reviewed how to fix position at high latitudes.
 Scott used a theodolite which is heavier and requires more mental arithmetic.
 Scott also lacked navigators having only one per team.
 Scott dismissed Cherry-Garrard's request for navigational training and Wilson only attempted to learn how to read latitudes at the last moment.

 Camp routine

 Amundsen used canisters that left his sledges permanently lashed and loaded.
-Scott's team had to unload, and load and relash their sledge at every camp, no matter what the weather.
+Scott's team had to unload, and load and re-lash their sledge at every camp, no matter what the weather.